BenPope95/scaffold-eth-substreams-challenge/README.md

 }
 ```

-In this challenge your first map_module will return a protobuf called `Transfers`.
+In this challenge your first map_module will return a protobuf called `Transfers`. 🚚 🚚 🚚

 Your `Transfers` protobuf is a vector of `Transfer` protobufs.

-When returning a protobuf, you always need to return a `Protobuf` that contains a vector of `Protobufs`.
+🍪 When returning a protobuf, you always need to return a single `Protobuf` that contains a vector of `Protobufs`.

-Because substreams index entire blocks at a time before moving to the next block, you need to be able to return multiple protobufs.
+🗃️ Because substreams index entire blocks at a time before moving to the next block, you need to be able to return multiple protobufs.

 ## 1.2 Updating the Yaml

-In substreams_challenge > substreams.yaml, you'll find the outline of the project structure.
+In `substreams_challenge > substreams.yaml`, you'll find the outline of the project structure.
 When adding new modules, you'll need to specify its structure in the `substream.yaml`.

 The map_module has mostly been filled out.